Galloping Hogan

 Michael "Galloping" Hogan was an Irish rapparee or brigand following the Cromwellian conquest of Ireland.

 He was born in the parish of Doon, at the foot of the Slieve Phelim hills in East Limerick, and was possibly a relatively wealthy landowner before becoming a rapparee.

-Under his expert guidance in 1690, Patrick Sarsfield and 500 Jacobite troops blew up the Williamite siege train at Ballyneety, Co.
-Limerick.
+Under his guidance in 1690, Patrick Sarsfield and 500 Jacobite troops blew up the Williamite siege train at Ballyneety, County Limerick.
 One eyewitness account says that Galloping Hogan was given the honour of lighting the fuse.